AFulgens/tetelfuzet/README.md

 =======

-The project and every file in it is my own creation and is licensed under CC-BY-NA-SC, even though this license notice is not copied into every file.
+The project and every file in it is my own creation and is licensed under CC-BY-SA, even though this license notice is not copied into every file.